1815Delta/Delta-II-Code/ReadMe.md

 These are the files throughout the years of Delta II - Scorpion 3.0

-I hope you enjoy these files, because they had a lot of effort into them.
+I hope you enjoy these files, because they had a lot of effort put into them.
 Here is the information of the three codes:
 1. The first one is a catapult robot, which also includes automatic down position as well as gyroscope-based drive
 2. The second one was an extremely basic program for Scorpion 2.0, which was focusing on simplicity